 The focus at SMAST is on interdisciplinary basic-to-applied marine sciences and the development of related innovative technologies.
 In addition to the scholarly marine science and technology communities, the SMAST mission also emphasizes interaction with regional industry, and government and non-governmental agencies on compelling regional marine-related issues and technological development.

-Scientists at SMAST conduct research in:
+SMAST scientists conduct research in

 - biogeochemical cycling

 - ocean physics

 - A 90,000-gallon acousto-optic test tank designed for development and testing of underwater measurement concepts and devices, and as a resource for local academic, government, and industrial researchers and product developers.

 - A seawater room of nearly 2000 square feet with plentiful raw, filtered, heated or chilled seawater.

 - A greenhouse for the growth and long-term maintenance of aquatic photosynthetic organisms under natural light.